isachivka/playwright-filter/INSTRUCTIONS.md

 - **Process**:
   1. Connect to Playwright MCP server
   2. Navigate to the specified URL
+  3. Store the URL for potential reuse
+  4. Apply site-specific CSS cleaning rules
+  5. Take a snapshot of the cleaned page
+  6. Return the cleaned content as JSON

+#### `browser_apply_css`
+- **Purpose**: Apply CSS cleaning to current page without navigation
+- **Parameters**:
+  - `url` (string, optional): The URL to apply CSS cleaning to.
+If not provided, uses the last navigated URL
+- **Process**:
+  1. Use provided URL or fall back to last navigated URL
+  2. Detect site from URL
   3. Apply site-specific CSS cleaning rules
   4. Take a snapshot of the cleaned page
   5. Return the cleaned content as JSON